udevsio/roadmap/DevOps/roadmap_devOps.md

 ![devops](devops.png)

-# The road map to become successful DevOps engineer
+# The roadmap to become Junior DevOps engineer in

-## Skills #1 - Linux basics
+## #1 - Linux basics

+### Commands to learn

+ You can choose any distro you want.
+You can try all of them with vmware or virtualbox.
+Ubuntu or Pop is good option to start with.

+- Version Control
+    - git
+      - git add
+      - git commit
+      - git pull
+      - git fetch
+      - git branch
+      - git checkout
+      - git push
+      - git remote
+      - git revert
+      - git merge
-- User permissions
+- User permissions and management
+    - adduser
+    - usermod
     - chown
     - chmod
 - Process management